-Some general tips for interpreting the Figures 9 to 12 images are provided below, but these are generalizations and intended only
+Some general tips for interpreting the Figures 9 to 12 images are provided below, but these are generalizations and intended only for assisting less experienced users to browse the image or evaluate variations on the printed map.

-2. Standing water under vegetation, such as some wetlands, particularly those covered by grass, moss and relatively few

-Forest canopies generally show up with a more coarse texture than grasslands, which reflects their greater variability in surface roughness response.
-As well, wetlands with areas of grass or moss interspersed with trees (e.g., black spruce) Canopies with higher moisture content reflect radar energy better than those with low water content; hence they appear in Conifer versus deciduous trees without leaves show different texture and tones under certain combination of beam mode
+- 1. Standing water, when not disturbed by a strong wind, reflects almost all the incident microwave radiation away from the sensor, resulting in a black or dark tone.
+In contrast, a strong wind would cause patches of lighter tone on the normally dark response from standing water. - 2.
+Standing water under vegetation, such as some wetlands, particularly those covered by grass, moss and relatively few trees, tends to result in a light tone. - Slopes facing toward the sensor are usually lighter than slopes facing away from the sensor.
+Moist soils are usually brighter than dry soils.
+5. Forest canopies generally show up with a more coarse texture than grasslands, which reflects their greater variability in - surface roughness response.
+As well, wetlands with areas of grass or moss interspersed with trees (e.g., black spruce) can also show up as a mottled or 'salt-and-pepper' texture.
+6. Canopies with higher moisture content reflect radar energy better than those with low water content; hence they appear in - a lighter tone.
+7. Conifer versus deciduous trees without leaves show different texture and tones under certain combination of beam mode and look direction. - Urban buildings, cars, fences, bridges, etc., tend to result in bright signatures.
 In general, Standard Beam 1 images are more sensitive to soil and vegetation moisture than Standard Beam 7 images.
-10. The same terrain may appear different in tone when imaged at different incident angles and in different look directions,
+As a result, Standard Beam 1 images tend to show more variation of tones. - 10.
+The same terrain may appear different in tone when imaged at different incident angles and in different look directions, hence the same area may have a differing response depending on the simple map or figure evaluated.

-Elevation above Sea Level 828
+Look Directions and Incident Angles of RADARSAT-1 S1 and S7 Ascending/Descending Beam Modes